Gordae/PyDOS/README.md

 # Info

 PyDOS Is A DOS Runned On Python.

-This Will Also Get BASPY.
-BASPY Is BASIC On Python.
+# How To Install

+* Download It.
+* Install Python 3.8
+* Install Colorama Using `pip install colorama`
+* Done.